mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-troubleshooting.md

 ## Permission Denied

-**Check your username:** Make sure you are using your MIT Kerberos username, not your full email address.
+**Check your username:** Make sure you are using your MIT Kerberos username.

 **Check your SSH key permissions:** Run these commands on your laptop:
 ```bash